Ellibrinker/FlyTAU/README.md

 ---

-### **Long vs. short flights**
-- Flights longer than **360 minutes** are classified as *long flights*.
-- Only aircraft classified as **Big Planes** may be assigned to long flights.
-- Only crew members explicitly marked as long-flight qualified may be assigned to long flights.

----

-### **Resource location & timeline-based availability (Aircraft & Crew)**

-To reflect real-world airline scheduling, **both aircraft and crew members (pilots & attendants) are treated as being physically located at a specific airport at any point in time**.

-**Key principles (per course forum clarification):**
-- A resource may be assigned **only** to a flight that departs from the airport where it is located at the departure time.
-- The system does **not** assume that a plane or crew member “moved” between flights, regardless of how much time passed.
-- No separate calendar or manual location field is maintained for resources.
-  Instead, location is **derived dynamically from the flight timeline**.

-#### **How resource location is determined**
-- For a new flight with departure datetime `T` and origin airport `O`, the system identifies the **last non-cancelled flight** of the resource whose **landing time is ≤ T**.
-- The resource’s derived location at time `T` is defined as the **destination airport** of that last flight.
-- **Initial assignment rule (default base):**
-  If a resource has no previous flights, it is assumed to be **initially stationed at TLV** and may be assigned **only** to flights departing from TLV.
-- In all other cases, a resource may be assigned **only** to a flight whose origin airport matches its derived location at time `T`.

-#### **Availability checks (time + location)**
-When creating a new flight, resources shown to the manager must satisfy:
-1. **Time overlap prevention:** a resource cannot be assigned to overlapping flights.
-2. **Location consistency at departure:** the resource must be located at the new flight’s origin airport at departure time, unless this is its first assignment.

-#### **Cancelled flights behavior**
-Cancelled flights are treated as non-existent for scheduling purposes:
-- Cancelled flights do not block availability.
-- Cancelled flights do not affect derived resource location.
-- Cancelling a flight has **no cascading effect** on future flights; the system does not attempt to repair dependent scheduling chains.

----

 ### **Admin flight creation validations**
 - Flights cannot be created in the past (server-side enforcement).
 - A valid route must exist in the `Airway` table before flight creation.
+- Flights longer than **360 minutes** are classified as *long flights*.
+- Long flights have additional constraints:
+  - Only aircraft classified as **Big Planes** may be assigned.
+  - Only crew members explicitly marked as long-flight qualified may be assigned.
 - Crew requirements depend on aircraft size:
   - **Big Plane**: 3 pilots and 6 flight attendants
   - **Small Plane**: 2 pilots and 3 flight attendants